 See also the section on Health and Safety issues below.

 The legal implications of clearing out a potential nest-place arise from the risk of disturbing nesting birds.
 The nests, eggs and young of almost all wild birds are protected against taking, damage or destruction under the Wildlife and Countryside Act 1981 (as amended).
 This affords protection from commencement of nest building until the last dependent young stops returning to the nest.
 For Stock Doves this makes it illegal to clear out nesting material that the birds have recently gathered with the intention of nesting.
-The inclusion of Jackdaw on Schedule 2 Part 2 of the Act allows the destruction of their nests.
+The inclusion of Jackdaw on Schedule 2 Part 2 of the Act used to allow the destruction of their nests.
 Now however, active nests can only be removed by an authorised person under a General Licence (GL41) if there is a demonstrable risk to human health or safety (for example if in a chimney).